jakejosh6751/Used-Car-Price-Prediction/README.md

 Building accurate models helps buyers and sellers make fair decisions, supports dealerships in pricing strategies, and promotes transparency in the used car market.

+To keep this analysis simple, only toyota models are used.
+However, the process can be extended to accomodate other products when required.

 #### 1.1 Objective
 - Analyze factors influencing used car prices.
 - Build a linear regression model to predict prices base on key attributes.